Fed Is Best

 - foster the establishment of breastfeeding support groups and refer mothers to them on discharge from the hospital

 When we combine that word exclusive with rules 6 and 9 you are automatically in a system that will not talk about formula feeding.
-They will not offer you advice on bottle feeding and your baby has to be suffering a medical condition, or move into that category because of supply issues, before formula and bottle will be talked about.
+They will not offer you advice on bottle feeding and your baby has to be suffering a medical condition, or move into that category because of supply issues, before formula and bottle will be talked about and even then the parent has to sign a waiver form saying it was their choice to feed formula.
+All at a time of hormonal fluctuation and often huge disappointment from not being able to provide breastmilk, at that point, for their baby.
 To me this is a backward, outdated way to ‘support’ our mother’s toward breastfeeding, let alone support them through the often hard choice to offer formula, or move to formula completely.
 Not to mention just feed a bottle of expressed milk as the policy considers this as inappropriate to.

 Another factor is dramatic weight loss.
 We are widely taught that ‘it is normal for a baby to lose 10% of their weight after birth’ and this is true to a degree because they have fluid retention.
 However, according to a Dr Brian Symon, ‘the hospitalisation of newborns for jaundice and dehydration caused by lack of food in those early days has steadily increased and are now the leading cause of newborn hospitalisation worldwide.